Qarik-Group/runbooks/shield.md

 ## Install the SHIELD CLI

-The SHIELD CLI (v8+) does not currently come pre-installed on the Genesis-deployed jumpbox.

 The SHIELD project makes pre-compiled binaries available for download on its [Github releases page][gh-cli].
 Download the correct binary for your platform, make it executable, and put it